 The State Grant spending projection also incorporates estimated changes in the number of Minnesota resident undergraduates enrolling at each institution.
 Table 6 shows information about enrollment changes for fiscal years 2023 to 2025.
 Overall enrollment changes serve to estimate changes in the number of Minnesota resident aid applicants.
 The Office revises enrollment assumptions as new enrollment data become available.
 A change in total enrollment of plus or minus one percentage point annually changes projected State Grant spending by an estimated \$2.0 million.
-Most institutions experienced enrollment declines in fall of fiscal year 2023.
+Public 4-year institutions experienced flat or declining enrollment in fall 2023, while Minnesota State colleges experienced a significant increase in enrollment, in line with national trends.